tgiachi/Squid.Prism.Engine/README.md

 Squid.Prism.Engine is a passion-driven hobby project aimed at creating a flexible voxel-based MMO engine.
 The core vision is to enable players to craft and share their own unique worlds within an interconnected universe.

+## ℹ️  Disclaimer
+While there are many Minecraft-inspired projects out there, Squid.Prism.Engine's primary purpose is to serve as a learning platform and architectural proving ground for MMO game development.
+The voxel-based nature of the engine provides an excellent framework to tackle complex challenges in:

+Distributed systems
+Real-time networking
+World state synchronization
+Scalable architecture design
+Game engine development

+This makes it an ideal testbed for exploring and implementing MMO game architectures, regardless of the visual style chosen.

 ## 🌟 Vision

 The dream behind Squid.Prism.Engine is to create an MMO where creativity knows no bounds.
 Imagine a universe where: